evolution-gaming/scala-bootcamp/ReadMe.md

 - [Scala](https://www.scala-lang.org/download/)
 - [SBT](https://www.scala-sbt.org/download.html)
 - [Git](https://git-scm.com/downloads)
-- Check out the [Scala Bootcamp](https://github.com/evolution-gaming/scala-bootcamp) project and ensure you can run ScalaTests for the project.
-The tests are all expected to fail (for now), this is normal and expected.
+- Check out the [Scala Bootcamp](https://github.com/evolution-gaming/scala-bootcamp) project and ensure you can run the tests for the project.
+The tests will fail (for now), this is normal and expected.

-Alternatives that are expected to work:
+Alternatives that are also expected to work:
 - [VS Code with Metals](https://marketplace.visualstudio.com/items?itemName=scalameta.metals) as an IDE
 - Oracle JDKs